 Why should spoilage be given attention?

-Spoilage, especially normal spoilage, is always part of the production process as it is unavoidable and expected.
-However, it is important to take notice of them and do something about them before they turn for the worse and become abnormal spoilage.
+Spoilage, especially normal spoilage, is always part of the production process, as it is unavoidable and expected.
+However, it is important to take notice of it and do something about it before it becomes abnormal spoilage.
 Here are some reasons why:

-- Spoilage can indicate a mistake that is continuously and unknowingly done by an operator.
+- Spoilage can indicate a mistake that is continuously and unknowingly made by an operator.
 When evaluated, the operators may be required to undergo re-training or training in a new process.